ijsto/react-slideout/README.md

 The following props are available:

-- speed // default: 0.3s controls the speed of the slideout animation
 - closeComponent // custom close button component
 - isOpen // open state, control should be within parent component, or state store
 - noCloseComponent // hide/disable default close button